aleshaleksey/fansys23/base-rules.md

 At level one a character starts with:

++ 1 template[level 0]
 + 1 + [Con] + [Cha] HP, with a minimum of 1
 + 3 dice points + 1 SP dice + 1 MP dice
 + 3 + [3 + Int] skill points
 + 1 background skill
 + 3 level points
 + Any benefits and properties it inherits from its type and race.
++ 1 homeland.

+In addition at level 8 and level 16 a character gets a "race boon" from its race.

 #### Base